marufke1/Ansible-playbook/README.md

  - **DIFFERENT TYPES OF COMMANDS:** There are 3 different types of command available for Ansible to configure the nodes.

-  1. **Ansible ADHOC command** ADHOC command is a simple linux shell command.
+  1. **ANSIBLE ADHOC COMMAND** ADHOC command is a simple linux shell command.
 ADHOC command commonly use to perform single task on the nodes.
      Different types of configuration can be done by using ad hoc commands like-
      - creating a file on the nodes
      - creating a directory